-Saddleback is a Southern Baptist megachurch based in Lake Forest, CA, with multiple branches in Southern California.
-It also has international branches in Berlin, Buenos Aires, Hong Kong, and Manila, and Warren’s global agenda is expansive.
-In 2005, he announced his “P.E.A.C.E.
-Plan,” a “massive effort to mobilize Christians around the world.”
-More Saddleback branches are in the planning stages for Africa and Russia.
-Warren received his Doctor of Ministry degree from Fuller Theological Seminary in Pasadena, CA. His dissertation adviser at Fuller was C. Peter Wagner, the leading strategist behind the theocratic, globally ambitious “apostolic and prophetic movement,” or New Apostolic Reformation.
+Warren received his Doctor of Ministry degree from Fuller Theological Seminary in Pasadena, California.
+His dissertation adviser at Fuller was C. Peter Wagner, the leading strategist behind the theocratic, globally ambitious “apostolic and prophetic movement,” or New Apostolic Reformation.

-During Warren’s 2008 trip, which included stops in Kenya and Rwanda, he met with African leaders amid protests over the U.S. Episcopal Church’s consecration of Gene Robinson, a gay man, as bishop of the Diocese of New Hampshire.
+Sometimes Warren is referred to as “America’s pastor,” Warren is also arguably aspiring to be “Africa’s pastor.”
+During a 2008 trip to Uganda, Kenya, and Rwanda, Warren met with African leaders amid protests and ongoing tension over the U.S. Episcopal Church’s consecration of Gene Robinson, a gay man, as bishop of the Diocese of New Hampshire.
 Though not an Anglican himself, Warren promoted schism within the Episcopal Church by siding with anti-LGBTI African bishops and their breakaway congregations and allies in the United States.
 His trip to Africa was facilitated by Henry Luke Orombi, who was then the archbishop of the Church of Uganda and a leader of the anti-LGBTI faction within the Anglican Church.
-“Someday, we will have a purpose-driven continent,” Orombi said during Waren’s visit.
+“Someday, we will have a purpose-driven continent,” Orombi said during Warren’s visit.

 For more details, see American Culture Warriors in Africa: A Guide to the Exporters of Homophobia and Sexism.